Gronis/OpenEcs/README.md

 //create<Actor> assumes that each parameter can add
 //required components with that single argument. class Actor : public EntityAlias<Name, Height, Weight> {
-    //No construcor means the same thing as this constructor Actor(std::string name, int height, int weight){
+    //No constructor means the same thing as this constructor Actor(std::string name, int height, int weight){
         add<Name>(name);
         add<Height>(height);